arikamir/devops-technical-interview/README.md

 Your task is to provision a highly available /[Wordpress](https://wordpress.com/)/[Gitlab](https://about.gitlab.com/)/[Discourse](https://www.discourse.org/)/CMS of your choice/.
 The entry point of the cluster should be a host and port 443.

 ## The solution
 In your solution please emphasize on readability, maintainability and DevOps methodologies.
-We expect a clear way to recreate your setup.
+We expect a clear way to recreate your setup idealy via CICD pipeline.

 Use git.
 We like seeing history of small improvements instead of big pushes with unclear goals.